ShivankK26/Router-Academy-Courses/docs/router-nitro/What’s the Need of Router Nitro & Why to Use it.md

 ## Conclusion

-In conclusion, Module 1 has provided a Comprehensive Overview of the need for Router Nitro and its Significance in the context of cross-chain Interoperability.
+In Conclusion, Module 1 has provided a Comprehensive Overview of the need for Router Nitro and its Significance in the context of cross-chain Interoperability.
 We have explored the fundamental concepts of cross-chain Bridges and the challenges associated with inter-blockchain Communication.

 As we progress through the Course, we will Delve Deeper into the functionalities and Technical Aspects of Router Nitro, Building upon the foundation established in Module 1 to explore its full Potential and Applications in real-world Scenarios.